-- You will receive a grant for a Research and Innovation Action (RIA) to cover the eligible costs, necessary for the implementation of your project. - For this call, the EIC considers proposals with a requested EU contribution of up to EUR 4 million as appropriate.
+You will receive a grant for a Research and Innovation Action (RIA) to cover the eligible costs, necessary for the implementation of your project.

+For the past call, the EIC considers proposals with a requested EU contribution of up to EUR 4 million as appropriate.
 Nonetheless, this does not preclude you to request larger amounts, if properly justified.
-The funding rate of this grant will be 100% of the eligible costs. - The total indicative budget for the next call is expected at app. € 179.5 million.
+The funding rate of this grant will be 100% of the eligible costs.

+The total indicative budget for the last call was app. € 179.5 million, expected to be less for the next call.